RemoPro/My-Day/README.md

 I have some experience with Swift and SwiftUI so I learned from the project.

-Note: The project was created for educational purposes and thus have comments/descriptions
+Note: The project was created for educational purposes and thus have (more) comments/descriptions

 ## Purpose
 - A plan to view the schedule of your own day